-- The Government of Canada and Ontario's Francophone community sector have a long history of working together for the common good of French-speaking Canadians living in Ontario.
+- The Government of Canada and Prince Edward Island's Acadian and Francophone community sector have a long history of working together for the common good of French-speaking Canadians living in Prince Edward Island.
 We share a commitment to improving the quality of life of our fellow citizens and to fostering the development of vibrant, healthy communities.
 The presence of official-language minority communities contributes to the improvement of quality of life for all Canadians.
-Our relationship is built on a foundation of trust and mutual respect. - The Government of Canada has undertaken, via the Official Languages Act, to enhance the vitality of linguistic minority communities in Canada (Anglophones in Quebec and Francophones outside Quebec), to assist their development and to promote the full recognition and use of both official languages in Canadian society. - This Collaboration Accord Between Canadian Heritage and the Francophone Community Sector of Ontario largely mirrors the accord signed in December 2001 by the Prime Minister and representatives of Canada's voluntary sector (An Accord Between the Government of Canada and the Voluntary Sector).
+Our relationship is built on a foundation of trust and mutual respect. - The Government of Canada has undertaken, via the Official Languages Act, to enhance the vitality of linguistic minority communities in Canada (Anglophones in Quebec and Francophones outside Quebec), to assist their development and to promote the full recognition and use of both official languages in Canadian society. - This Collaboration Accord between Canadian Heritage and the Community Sector of the Acadian and Francophone Community of Prince Edward Island mirrors the accord signed in December 2001 by the Prime Minister and representatives of Canada's voluntary sector.
+(An Accord between the Government of Canada and the Voluntary Sector).